On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The generalised BLP measure was needed to characterize non-Markovianity because BLP did not capture aspects of the non-unital noise.
-In specific, it was shown that GBLP has a direct connection with P-divisibility.
+The generalized BLP measure was needed to characterise the non-Markovianity of maps because BLP did not capture aspects of the non-unital noise.
+Specifically, it was shown that GBLP has a direct connection with the P-divisibility of maps.
 We have demonstrated that GBLP and BLP are equivalent witnesses of non-Markovianity for unital dynamics.
-For non-unital cases, where the Bloch sphere is contracting, BLP does not help decide the non-Markovianity.
-In those cases, GBLP shows that distance can increase with time solely because of translation, which is associated with information back-flow.
-Here, we have indicated certain situations that undermine this association.
-The GBLP condition can yield a false positive result as an artifact of initial biased preparation.
-Conversely, we also indicate instances where it yields a false negative result when some initial pairs do not change the generalized distance despite the evident effect of the environment on their subsystem dynamics.
-Thus, the GBLP condition is only correct for capturing the divisibility properties, but not information flow for all cases.
+For non-unital cases where the Bloch sphere is contracting, BLP does not help decide the non-Markovianity of maps.
+In those cases, GBLP shows that distance can increase solely with time due to the translation term associated with information backflow.

+While GBLP is a valid witness of non-Markovianity of dynamical maps (via optimization), here we argue that the association of information flow or distinguishability with divisibility is neither tight nor faithful when applied to individual states or pairs of states (in the trace-distance context).
+We demonstrate this using specific counter-examples: (a) a pair of states whose distinguishability manifestly increases, but the GTD criterion fails to indicate this. (b) manifestly indistinguishable states that are indicated to be GTD distinguishable.

+Here, the GBLP case for a qubit, as an example, is considered to highlight this difference; other specific definitions and higher dimensions can be explored in the future.
+What kind of information non-unital dynamics possess within their translation part should also be explored to understand the information aspect of non-Markovianity for any dynamics.

+However, we can consider ``trivial'' extensions to higher dimensions to demonstrate the relevance of our results for these systems.
+An example here would be noise action on a qutrit (3-dimensional quantum system), of the form $\mathcal{E}_2 \oplus \mathbb{I}_1$, i.e., nontrivial dynamics in a qubit subspace of a qutrit and identity in the other 1-dimensional level.
+The partitioned qutrit density matrix can be conveniently represented as:

+where the coherences $\rho_{02}, \rho_{12}$ and population $\rho_{22}=1-w$ remain invariant.
+Within the qubit subspace, the rescaled subspace dynamics has the usual form

+where the displacement vector $\vec{c}$ is scaled by $w$ because the ``fixed point'' of the dynamics (like the ground state in amplitude damping) is scaled by how much of the system is actually ``living'' in that subspace.
+On the other hand, note that by definition, $r_i = \text{Tr}(\rho \sigma_i)$.
+If only a fraction $w$ of the population is in the qubit subspace, the maximum value any $r_i$ can take is $w$.
+Thus, $\vec{r}$ is naturally ``pre-scaled'' by the state's geometry.

+Therefore, our above analysis of qubit dynamics carries over to this specific case of qutrit dynamics, except that instead of a unit Bloch sphere ($|\vec{r}| \leq 1$), the dynamics occurs within a rescaled Bloch sphere of radius $w$.
+One can similarly show that qubit dynamics embedded in a composite system or an encoded system allows us to retain our above conclusions.
+More general noise in higher dimensions remains a topic for future study.